thaliaarchi/wsjq/README.md

-# wsjq — Whitespace interpreter written in jq
+# wsjq — Whitespace interpreter in jq

-wsjq is an interpreter and debugger for the Whitespace programming language written in jq.
+wsjq is an interpreter and debugger for the Whitespace programming language, written in jq.

 ## Usage